ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 However, if the KDC relies on Observe notifications to distribute the new group keying material, the KDC would have lost all the current ongoing Observations with the group members after rebooting, and the group members would continue using the old group keying material.
 Therefore, the KDC will rather rely on each group member asking for the new group keying material (see {{ssec-key-material-retrieval}} and {{update-keys}}), or rather perform a group rekeying by actively sending rekeying messages to group members as discussed in {{sec-group-rekeying}}.

 The KDC needs to have a mechanism in place to detect DoS attacks from nodes repeatedly performing actions that might trigger a group rekeying.
-Such actions can include leaving and/or re-joining the group at high rates, or often asking the KDC for new indidivual keying material.
+Such actions can include leaving and/or re-joining the group at high rates, or often asking the KDC for new individual keying material.
 Ultimately, the KDC can resort to removing these nodes from the group and (temporarily) preventing them from joining the group again.

 The KDC also needs to have a congestion control mechanism in place, in order to avoid network congestion upon distributing new group keying material.
 For example, CoAP and Observe give guidance on such mechanisms, see {{Section 4.7 of RFC7252}} and {{Section 4.5.1 of RFC7641}}.